-- " S-Finanzgruppe's strong capitalisation provides an increasing cushion for downside shocks. - " The group's liquidity benefits from strong access to the German depositor base. - " The ongoing de-risking of Landesbanks has reduced concentration risks for the group.
+- " S-Finanzgruppe's strong capital provides an increasing cushion for downside shocks. - " The group's liquidity benefits from strong access to the German depositor base and a balanced loan-to-deposit ratio of 97.5% at end-2017. - " The ongoing de-risking of Landesbanks has reduced concentration risks for the group.